bronzepickaxe/old-curta-puzzles/README.md

 If it fails, you have submitted the wrong answer.

 ### Step 4 (Optional)
 If you are stuck with a puzzle, the answers for all puzzles are in `script/deploy/DeployBase.sol`.
-You can also use this to try making the puzzles work that I couldn't get to work.
+You can use the answers in `DeployBase.sol` to try debugging the puzzles that are not working at the moment.